DanielMYT/osinstallgui/README.md

 tree, **osinstallgui.conf**, should be modified as necessary for your distro.
 All possible configuration options are described in detail in this file.
 You can either edit the file directly in the source tree, or edit it after it has been installed (see the **Installation** section above).
-Note that ALL options must be set; osinstaller will refuse to run if any are missing.
+The comments in the configuration file describe which options are **mandatory** (the program won't run without them), and which are **optional** (the program will assume defaults if they are unset).
+For robustness, we always recommend ensuring every possible configuration option is set, however.

 # Desktop Integration
 An example desktop file is provided in this source tree, but it does not get